- Date:

 Our people are critical to achieving our objectives.
 We value our people and continue to build strong foundations to ensure we remain capable, responsive and agile.

-DGS is committed to attracting and retaining talented people that share our commitment to digital transformation, customer services and accessible government.
+DGS is committed to attracting and retaining talented people who share our commitment to digital transformation, customer services and accessible government.

 Developing the capability of our people to support a high-performing, service-oriented organisation that will position the Department to meet current and future community needs is important to us.
 We aim to build innovative thinking, a strong sense of customer service and problem solving.
 And so our people must have a digital mindset and be competent in digital ways of working.